tb0hdan/voiceplay/README.md

-Register at [http://www.last.fm/api](http://www.last.fm/api) and then paste Last.fm API key and secret into config.yaml
+Register at [http://www.last.fm/api](http://www.last.fm/api) and then paste Last.fm API key, secret, username and password into config.yaml

 Register at [https://developer.vimeo.com](https://developer.vimeo.com) and then paste client id(key), token and secret into config.yaml